Bryan College: Academics

 Bryan offers associate degrees, bachelor's degrees in 20 majors with over 60 distinct options, and three master's degrees - the Master of Business Administration, the Master of Arts in Christian studies, and the Master of Education.
 77% of their professors hold terminal degrees in their fields of study.
 Bryan College also has over 26 different minors available to students with varying interests.
 Minors include biblical studies, business administration, leadership studies, and theater.

 The Adult and Graduate Studies programs are designed for adult learners to attend school part-time.
 Students can earn degrees online and onsite, and options include associate, bachelor's, and master's degrees.

-In February 2018, Bryan College announced the opening of the Vogel School of Engineering, enabling students to obtain an undergraduate degree in mechanical or civil engineering options.
+In February 2018, Bryan College announced the opening of the Vogel School of Engineering, enabling students to obtain an undergraduate degree in mechanical or civil engineering.

+On April 14th, 2023, Bryan College hosted an open house and a ribbon cutting ceremony to celebrate the official opening of the Clara Ward School of Nursing, allowing Bryan College students to pursue an undergraduate degree in nursing.

 Accreditation and ranking

 Bryan has been accredited by the Southern Association of Colleges and Schools since 1969.

 Bryan ranks 71st in the U.S. News & World Report for Regional Universities in the South as of the 2019 rankings.

 In 2015, the college ranked 22nd and was formerly ranked fourth among the "Up and Coming" institutions in its category by the same publisher in 2012.